nus-cs2113-AY2223S2/ip/docs/README.md

 ### Mark as undone

-This feature is to let to mark the task as undone.
+This feature is to allow you to mark the task as undone.

 If you have not finished the task, you can mark the task as undone.